5/6/2025

 Lucas Mattson

-And then lastly have you observed any recent shifts in customer behavior in response to the rising global economic uncertainty due to the tariffs and so on?
+And then lastly, have you observed any recent shifts in customer behavior in response to the rising global economic uncertainty due to the tariffs and so on?

 speaker

-Erik Steenfors
+Erik Stenfors

 CEO